Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/poco-overview.markdown

 When a class contains a field or a property that is not a nullable type, (for example, a primitive such as `int` or a struct such as `DateTime`), it is recommended to specify a null value for it that will be used when querying the Space for that class.
 The `NullValue` attribute instructs the Space to ignore this field when performing matching or partial update, when the content of the field in the template equals the defined `NullValue`.

 {{% note "Nullables "%}}
-We recommend avoiding the use of such fields and properties, and the need to define null values, by wrapping them with their corresponding Nullable, for instance Nullable<int> or Nullable<DateTime>.
+We recommend avoiding the use of such fields and properties, and the need to define null values, by wrapping them with their corresponding Nullable, for instance Nullable&lt;int&gt; or Nullable&lt;DateTime&gt;.
 {{% /note %}}

 To specify a null value, the field or property should be marked with the `[SpaceProperty(NullValue = ?)]` attribute: